iamserda/SWENG24/leetcode/26/readme.md

 - `1 <= nums.length <= 3 * 10^4`
 - `-100 <= nums[i] <= 100`
 - `nums` is sorted in non-decreasing order.

+## Hint

+Use a two-pointer technique to process elements in one pass.
+Keep one pointer for iterating through the array and another for the next unique element's position.

 ## Approach